Updated August 5, 2023

 Introduction to Kerberos

 The following article provides an outline for Kerberos.
 Kerberos is a computer network authentication protocol.
-It is designed at MIT to allow network resources in a secure manner.
+MIT designed it to allow network resources securely.

 How does Kerberos Work?

 Step 1: Log in

 The client enters his name at an arbitrary workstation.
 Then workstation sends the name to the authentication server in plain text format.